gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-camera.md

 We then combine (multiply) those to make a viewProjection matrix.

 ```
-  // move the projection space to view space (the space in front of
+  // create a viewProjection matrix.
+This will both apply perspective
-  // the camera)
+  // AND move the world so that the camera is effectively the origin
   var viewProjectionMatrix = m4.multiply(projectionMatrix, viewMatrix);
 ```

 Finally we use that space as the starting space to place each `F'